robusta-dev/robusta/docs/help.rst

 Robusta CLI tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Errors installing the robusta cli config creation tool.
-Not relevant when installing via browser at platform.robusta.dev.
+Not relevant when using the Web Installation method.

 .. details:: command not found: robusta (CLI not in path)